 Behavioral health refers to an individual’s emotional well-being and their resiliency to adapt to the demands of life.
 It also generally refers to issues related to developmental expectations, life stressors, mental illness, and substance use.

-The behavioral health field is an interdisciplinary area of health focused on prevention, early intervention, treatment, and recovery from mental illness and substance use disorders.
+The behavioral health field is an interdisciplinary area of health focused on prevention, early intervention, treatment, and recovery for mental health and substance use disorders.

-In Baltimore, one in five adults has a mental illness and one in 10 has a substance use disorder.
-Many in Baltimore who are living with a mental illness or substance use disorder do not have access to the treatment and support services they need to recover and lead productive, healthy lives.
+In Baltimore, one in five adults has mental health disorder and one in 10 has a substance use disorder.
+Many in Baltimore do not have access to the treatment and support services they need to recover and lead productive, healthy lives.

 Take Care of Your Emotional Health